iQuHACK/2021_HPI_Quantastic/README.md

-# Welcome to iQuHACK 2021!
+# Welcome to the Repository of Team12 at iQuHACK 2021!
-Check out some info in the [event's repository](https://github.com/iQuHACK/2021) to get started.

-Having a README in your team's repository facilitates judging.
-A good README contains:
-* a clear title for your project,
-* a short abstract,
-* the motivation/goals for your project,
-* a description of the work you did, and
-* proposals for future work.

-You can find a potential README template in [one of last year's projects](https://github.com/iQuHACK/QuhacMan).

-Feel free to contact the staff with questions over our [event's slack](https://iquhack.slack.com), or via iquhack@mit.edu.

-Good luck!
+ Our goal is to implement a solver for the gam star battle / to not touch.

+ Therefore we use the ocean sdk from dwavesys

+ ## Usage

+ `python starbattle.py <cells filepath>`

+ The Cells filepath, is the field which should be solved.
+All Cells that belong to the same block share the same number.
+You can find an example at example_cells.txt